-Winnipeg, Manitoba is the Capital City of Manitoba Canada.
+Winnipeg, Manitoba, Canada is the Capital City of Manitoba Canada.
 The city is located at the confluence of the Red and Assiniboine Rivers.
 The Red River was designated a Canadian Heritage River.
 Both the rivers and the City of Winnipeg have a long history in Canada.

 Attractions, adventures and activities most enjoyed in and around Winnipeg, MB and the surrounding areas includes golfing, fishing, sightseeing, birdwatching, hiking, mountain biking, cycling, swimming, water skiing, boating, sailing, camping, canoeing, kayaking, tennis, soccer, baseball, lawn bowling, spa experiences, picnicking, cross country skiing, ice skating, ice fishing and tobogganing.

 A few of the more popular activity and sightseeing destinations located in and around Winnipeg, Manitoba Region includes Assiniboine Forest, Assiniboine Park, Birds Hill Provincial Park, English Gardens, Riverwalk Promenades, Broadway Promenade, Fort Whyte Alive, Kil-cona Regional Park, Kildonan Park, La Barriere Park, Little Mountain Park, Stephen Juda Park, Sturgeon Creek Park, International Peace Garden and Vital Park.